 One might argue this obscene toughness helps them become better runners.
 Running a marathon under two and a half hours is not pleasant and takes extreme physical and mental fortitude.
 It hurts, plain and simple.
-The Kelenjin of Kenya have been around for thousands of years and the boys who passed this test into adulthood were more likely to be married and have children.
-With each succeeding generation, the lineage of those ablest to cope with ridiculous amount of pain grew stronger.
+The Kalenjin of Kenya has been around for thousands of years and the boys who passed this test into adulthood were more likely to be married and have children.
+With each succeeding generation, the lineage of those ablest to cope with the ridiculous amount of pain grew stronger.
 The ‘weak ones’ were simply selected out.
-Darwin would be proud, survival of the fittest and toughest indeed.
+Darwin would be proud, the survival of the fittest and toughest indeed.
 Combine this innate ability to deal with suffering, the typical body structure of a Kenyan (thin ankles/calves with a medium to light stature), add in higher altitude training, a drive to escape rampant poverty and the canonization of the sport via the local idols it creates and viola! you get one fantastic endurance athlete.
-These runners prove there is little need for gel bars, $200 sneakers, computer aided training devices, heart rate monitors and so on.
+These runners prove there is little need for gel bars, $200 sneakers, computer-aided training devices, heart rate monitors and so on.
 A confluence of cultural and genetic factors result in creating the best long distance runners the world has ever seen.

 To learn more about this tribe listen to NPR Radiolab story here: Cut and Run